siddharth-stn/react-book/react_readme.md

       - this state variable with the data can be used in the jsx like any other state variable as explained above

   - **See React lifecycle method diagram in react.wojtek to understand above explanation**

+- # componentDidUpdate() method of class based components

+  - after the component is finished updating
+  - this method is not called after the mounting cycle

+- # componentWillUnmount() method of class based components

+  - Just before the removal of a component from the DOM this method is called

 - # Important Points
   - Whenever a state variable updates react will re-render that component in which that state variable is being used